Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.

+## *Dekiyaku*, *Sage* and *Shoubu*
+One a player has played their two cards- one from their hand, and one from the draw pile- they check the contents of their score pile to see if they have formed any *dekiyaku*, or 'built combinations' [出来役 - できやく, *dekiyaku*].

 # Card Values
 |Card Type|Value|Number in Deck|